ikuamike/100_Days_Of_Code/log.md

 **Thoughts:** Did some pratice exercises today on python from exercism to get better at solving basic challenges

 **Link to work:** [My exercism repo](https://github.com/ikuamike/exercism_python)

+### Day 11: February 14, 2018

+**Today's Progress**: stepper motor control

+**Thoughts:** Decided to research on some hardware control, learnt a bit about stepper motors and also how to control them with microcontrollers and micropython

+**Link to work:** N/A